 In 1914, Chester MacDuffee constructed the first suit with ball bearings, as the medium to provide movement to a joint.
 The suit was tested in New York in 214 feet of water.
 1914.

-The invention of individual diving suits in the early 18th century allowed a more refined exploration of the ocean depths.
 The initial drive for the creation of diving suits was to aid salvage missions, at a time when many ships (carrying many treasures) were lost to the ocean on perilous journeys.

-The first diving suits were designed in the 1710s and in 1715, English inventor John Lethbridge created the first fully-enclosed suit, consisting of watertight sleeves, a pressurized air-filled barrel and a viewing hole.
+The first diving suits were designed in the 1710s and in 1715, English inventor John Lethbridge created the first fully-enclosed suit, consisting of watertight sleeves, a pressurized air-filled barrel, and a viewing hole.

 A P-7 Neufeldt and Kuhnk metal diving suit is tested in France.
 1926.